antonioalmudevar/antonioalmudevar.github.io/_news/jsalt_2024.md

 related_posts: false
 ---

 I’m heading to Johns Hopkins University for the next two months to join the Jelinek Summer Workshop.
-I look forward to working alongside the 'Multimodal Multi-Task Audio-Visual Transformer' team."
+I look forward to working alongside the 'Multimodal Multi-Task Audio-Visual Transformer' team.